John Jamieson (rugby union)

 John Jamieson (died 17 November 1921) was a Scottish rugby union international who represented Scotland in the 1883 Home Nations Championship, 1884 Home Nations Championship and 1885 Home Nations Championship.

 He played as a forward for West of Scotland.

 He also represented Glasgow District against Edinburgh District in the 2 December 1882 match and in the following match next year in 1883.

 Jamieson is noted as having 9 caps for Scotland but this counts both appearances against Ireland in 1885.
-Jamieson played in both the February 1885 match against Ireland which was called off after 20 minutes and in the match replayed on March 1885 in Edinburgh.
+Jamieson played in both the February 1885 match against Ireland which was called off after 20 minutes and in the match replayed in March 1885 in Edinburgh.